fzankl/dotnet-10-azure-migration-path/README.md

 Pass 1 needs Reader.
 Pass 2 additionally needs `Microsoft.Web/sites/config/list/action`, because listing application settings is a POST in ARM, not a read.

+Both passes are read-only.
+Nothing is written, no app setting is changed.

 ## Everything else

 The `src/` and `infrastructure/` directories are configuration examples for the article, not a deployable solution.